Snaacky/thewiki/docs/tutorials/mpv.md

 ## Windows

-1. Grab the topmost file from [here](https://sourceforge.net/projects/mpv-player-windows/files/64bit/).
+1. Grab the topmost filee from [here](https://sourceforge.net/projects/mpv-player-windows/files/64bit/).
    - _Note: If you don't want to setup MPV yourself, you can grab this pre-configured [MPV portable build](https://mega.nz/folder/11QCTZgR#sdsjUYkIieGjVR09mnpYSw) with the same settings as described in this guide.
 All you need to do is download it and follow these installation instructions._
 2. Extract it into a folder.
    - _Note: This folder cannot be changed after installation.
 If you want to change it after installation, you'll have to uninstall and then reinstall it in the new location._